andermoran/AngularAdvice/README.md

 	<app-person [hili]="true"></app-person>
 	```
 - [Example](https://stackblitz.com/edit/angular-8i8qtm)
-> Note: Once you create an alias for a custom property, you can no longer bind to the original propert
+> Note: Once you create an alias for a custom property, you can no longer bind to the original property name so `<app-person [highlighted]="true"></app-person>` would not work anymore because angular recognizes `hili` in place of `highlighted` when binding

 ### Binding to Custom Events